qwacko/sveltekit-lucia-starter/README.md

 ## Updates

+### 2025-07-21 - Better Auth

+Updated to use better auth since lucia auth is no longer maintained.
+Various version bumps including shadcn-svelte to use Svelte 5 Switched to using libsql rather than better-sqlite3 for the database as this has improved migration support.

 ### 2023-08-26 - Update

 I have made a few changes to this starter.
 The key changes I have made from the previous version: